Online Estimation and Optimization of Utility-Based Shortfall Risk: Introduction

 In real-world scenarios, the distribution of the underlying r.v. is seldom available in a closed form.
 Instead, one can obtain samples, which are used to estimate the chosen risk measure.
-Risk estimation has received a lot of attention in the recent past, cf. \cite{kagrecha2019distribution,cassel2018general,pandey2021estimation,thomas2019concentration,dunkel2010stochastic,bhat2019concentration,prashanth2019concentration,prashanth2016cumulative,wang2010deviation,brown2007large,williamson2020cvarConc,lee2020oceConc}, with CVaR being the dominant choice for the risk measure.
+Risk estimation has received a lot of attention in the recent past, cf. \cite{kagrecha2019distribution,pandey2021estimation,thomas2019concentration,dunkel2010stochastic,bhat2019concentration,prashanth2019concentration,prashanth2016cumulative,wang2010deviation,brown2007large,williamson2020cvarConc,lee2020oceConc}, with CVaR being the dominant choice for the risk measure.

 In this paper, we focus on recursive estimation of UBSR, in a setting where data arrives in an online fashion.
 Estimation of UBSR has immediate applications in financial portfolio optimization, cf. \cite{zhaolin2016convex}.
 Stochastic approximation \cite{robbins1951stochastic,borkar2008stochastic} is a procedure that is well-suited for the purpose of online estimation.
 In the context of UBSR estimation, our main contribution is the \emph{non-asymptotic} analysis of a stochastic approximation-based estimation scheme.
 We cast the estimation of UBSR as a stochastic root finding problem, and derive `finite-sample' bounds for this scheme.
 Our analysis assumes that the underlying objective satisfies a monotonicity condition.
-If the monotonicity parameter is known and is used in setting the step-size, the algorithm results in an $O(1/n)$ rate of error decay.
-We also develop another variant that employs a universal step-size, and results in a $O(1/n^\alpha)$ rate, where $0<\alpha<1$.
-These non-asymptotic results are obtained under similar technical assumptions as in \cite{dunkel2010stochastic,zhaolin2016convex} --- specifically, a finite second moment condition on the loss distribution.
-If the loss distribution is sub-Gaussian, we also obtain a `high probability' result for the concentration of the approximation error.
+If the monotonicity parameter is known and is used in setting the step-size, the algorithm results in an $O(1/n)$ rate of mean-squared error decay.
+We also develop another variant that employs a universal step-size, and results in a $O(1/n^\alpha)$ rate, for any $0<\alpha<1$.
+In addition, we also obtain a `high probability' result for the concentration of the estimation error.